 John Lee, Director

-John’s commissioned research focuses primarily on three broad areas:
+John’s commissioned research focuses on several fields:

 China’s semiconductor-related industries and their global relations